HsienChing/HsienChing.github.io/_posts/2024-05-15-Please-Leave-the-Rest-to-the-Library.md

 this thing
 is useful!

-If it doesn’t work,
+If it doesn't work.
-don't
+Don't
 waste
 resources
 on learning!